|Coordinates:||61.6342 N 12.6841 E|

 In spring the melting water fills the canyon with thundering noise, earth is trembling.
 Visitors should be careful - avalanches happen sometimes.

 Very special time is in the midsummer, when for a few days early in the morning (between 3:00 and 5:00) the rising sun shines on the waterfall.
 The sight is beautiful - see it here: Rolfsbild.

 Fulufjället National Park

-Waterfall is popular visitor attraction for some 150 years and in 1960ies there was established smaller protected area around the falls.
+Waterfall is popular visitor attraction for some 150 years and in the 1960s there was established smaller protected area around the falls.
 In 2002 the Fulufjället National Park was founded - it includes the pristine nature of Fulufjället, but the best known tourist attraction still is Njupeskär.

 Visitors arrive with cars, leaving them at Naturum (visitor's center) and walk some kilometres through pristine forest.
 Canyon is rich with flora - eternal fog sustains a comparatively high diversity of mosses, lichens and plants.

-Some kilometres to the south, near the upper rim of Fulufjället are found four stone settings - possible cairns from Iron age.
+Some kilometres to the south, near the upper rim of Fulufjället are found four stone settings - possible cairns from the Iron Age.
 The beauty of this site was important to prehistoric people as well.